ibm-cloud-docs/account/iam-account_management.md

 ### Global catalog
 {: #global-catalog-account-management}

-You can give users access to view private services in the catalog or change the visibility for others users for private services by using the global catalog service.
+You can give users access to view private products in the catalog or change the visibility of private products for other users in the account.

 | Roles         | Actions                                                                                                |
 |---------------|--------------------------------------------------------------------------------------------------------|